 BlueRock Therapeutics is a next-generation regenerative medicine company developing best-in-class induced pluripotent stem cell (iPSC) therapies to cure a range of diseases using an industry-leading platform.
-BlueRock was established by Bayer AG and Versant Ventures to develop breakthrough treatments based on the latest stem cell technology in combination with superior cell differentiation protocols.
+BlueRock was established by Bayer AG and Versant Ventures, and subsequently acquired by Bayer AG, to develop breakthrough treatments based on the latest stem cell technology in combination with superior cell differentiation protocols.
 One of the Company’s initial programs is to regenerate heart muscle in patients who have had a heart attack (myocardial infarction, MI) or are suffering from chronic heart failure, the leading causes of morbidity and mortality worldwide.

 VistaGen has entered into an exclusive sublicense agreement with BlueRock Therapeutics for rights to certain proprietary technologies relating to the production of cardiac stem cells for the treatment of heart disease.
 VistaGen received an upfront payment of $1.25 million and has the potential to receive additional milestone payments and royalties in the future.

 Cardiovascular disease is the leading cause of death in the United States, accounting for more than one quarter of all deaths every year.
 Some medical products intended to treat cardiovascular disease and other diseases have significant and potentially dangerous side effects related to their effects on the heart.
 Moreover, cardiac safety concerns are a leading cause for the recall of marketed drugs and abandonment of drug development programs for any indication.
 The Cardiac Safety Research Consortium (CSRC) was launched in 2006 through an FDA Critical Path Initiative Memorandum of Understanding with Duke University to support research into the evaluation of cardiac safety of medical products.